cd /etc/sysconfig/network-scripts/ifcfg-eth0-range0

-This article explains the process of binding multiple IP addresses to the Network Interface Card (NIC) on a CentOS Dedicated Server.
+This article explains the process of binding multiple IP addresses to the Network Interface Card (NIC) on a CentOS Server with Apache Web Server.
 This process is a helpful tool for a number of applications, notably Apache-based website hosting.

 We only bind the primary server IP as our clients have many use-case for how they like to use their IP's.
 In this demonstration, you would need to add the additional IP's to the server by editing the following location:

-Start by SSH your server and running the following command:
+Begin by accessing your server via SSH and running the following command:

 # cd /etc/sysconfig/network-scripts/ifcfg-eth0-range0

-Now copy this file to create the virtual interfaces for additional IPs
+Now copy this file to create the virtual interfaces for additional IP addresses, as needed

 # cp ifcfg-eth0 ifcfg-eth0:0